Health Information Technology

 Your success is our priority at San Juan College.
 Please feel free to contact San Juan College Admissions or our HIT Department for more information or to address any questions that you have about the college or our program.

-All course are offered online.
-Students must have access to a computer and the Internet (DSL or cable recommended).
+All courses are offered online.
+Students must have access to a computer, the Internet (DSL or cable recommended) and a webcam.
+Webcams are used for proctored final exams.
 Coursework includes anatomy & physiology, pathophysiology, medical coding, reimbursement, legal issues, supervision, quality management, and electronic health records.

 The HIT program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).